bigOcodes/lms/README.md

 status](https://hosted.weblate.org/widgets/rero_plus/-/rero-ils/svg-badge.svg)](https://hosted.weblate.org/engage/rero_plus/?utm_source=widget)

 # Library Management System
-Library Management System with CRUD operation using Django-Rest-Framework
+Library Management System with CRUD operation using Django-Rest-Framework.

+Backend - Python-Django
+RESTful API's: Django-Rest-Framework
+Database - MySQL
+Frontend - AJAX

+Displaying data in web-application by using AJAX integrated with Django-Rest-Freamework.

 ### Student View or Home page
 Here you can see all the books in the Library